cryptobuks1/checkonchain/research_articles/dcr_useradoption/dcr_useradoption.md

 The cumulative DCR bound to the chain in tickets (blue) has very closely matched the total coin issuance via Proof-of-Work (red).
 This is an important observation, it suggests DCR coins distributed by miners (who are compulsory sellers) are ultimately making their way back into the PoS system after being accumulated by investors, improving wealth distribution and vote decentralisation.

-The chart below shows that in the lead up to, and during a protocol consensus change vote, DCR bound to the chain grows noticably.
+The chart below shows that in the lead up to, and during a protocol consensus change vote, DCR bound to the chain grows noticeably.
 This indicates a strong incentive for participation and a demand for stakeholders to have a meaningful say.

 ![staker_consensus_change.png](images/staker_consensus_change.png)
 ![staker_ticket_pool.png](images/staker_ticket_pool.png)